SofiaToropainen/Chore-Application/README.md

    3.1 Go to Firebase Console (https://console.firebase.google.com/).

    3.2.
-Create a new Android application project.
+Create a new Firebase project.

    3.3.
 Add your application package name (com.example.choreapplication)

    3.4.
 Download google-services.json and place it to app/ folder of the project (in Android Studio).

 **4. Sync Gradle dependencies:**
-- In Android Studio, go to File -> Sync Project with Gradle Files.
+- In Android Studio, go to: File -> Sync Project with Gradle Files.

 **5. Run the application:**
 - You can test the app on a physical device or an emulator.